suffolklibraries/lgc/content/collections/events/father-christmas-at-the-hold.md

     content:
       -
         type: text
         text: "You will visit Santa individually as per your booked group.
 If there are groups ahead of you there may be a short wait once you arrive, colouring and other activities will be available.
-Your visit with Father Christmas will last around 10 minutes, after your visit you are free to explore the rest of The Hold.\_There is a variety of time slots to book from 10:00 to 16:00. "
+Your visit with Father Christmas will last around 10 minutes, after your visit you are free to explore the rest of The Hold.\_There is a variety of time slots to book from 10:00 to 16:00.
+Suitable for ages 4-11 with a parent present at all times.
+Every child will receive a gift suitable for all. "
-      -
-        type: hard_break
-      -
-        type: hard_break
-      -
-        type: text
-        text: 'Suitable for ages 4-11 with a parent present at all times.
-Every child will receive a gift suitable for all. ''Let''s Get Crafty'' sessions will be running on this day, you can book them separately via our website.'
   -
     type: heading
     attrs: